Dogs No Dogs

 Overview

-Runners will see the best of Yosemite National Park, Kings Canyon National Park, Sequoia National Park, Devils Postpile National Monument and the Ansel Adams Wilderness.
-The JMT will take you over six mountain passes with elevations over 11,000 feet with a total trail elevation gain of 47,000 feet!
-It is important to note that the typical runner will take around 21 days to complete the JMT as a through journey.
+Hikers will get an introduction to Yosemite National Park, Kings Canyon National Park, Sequoia National Park, Devils Postpile National Monument and the Ansel Adams Wilderness.
+The JMT will take you over six mountain passes with elevations over 11,000 feet, with a cumulative trail elevation gain of 47,000 feet!

 Run Sections